operiojrr/VSU-Computational-Materials-Science-Research-Data-Visualization-and-Analysis/README.md

  - Ecut and k-point convergence plots.
  - Lattice constants and Birch-Murnaghan EoS model fitting.
  - Band structure and DOS plotting.
+ - Elastic moduli such as bulk modulus and shear modulus

 ## Contributing